 Our plan remains aligned with Reconciliation Australia’s three core principles of: Relationships; Respect; and Opportunities.

-We are now proud to deliver our third Reconciliation Action Plan for the department.
+We are now proud to deliver our Reconciliation Action Plan for the department.
+The RAP was recently approved and endorsed by Reconciliation Australia, and is registered and also available to the community on Reconciliation Australia’s website.

 Alternatively, copies can also be obtained by: